Athena-OS/athena-nix/README.md

 ### Deploy configuration by Flakes

-Another advantage of using Flakes is the possibility to deploy your configuration in a flexible manner, instead of using the classic way that consists of editing each time `/etc/nixos/configuration.nix` and running `sudo nixos-rebuild switch` command.
+Another advantage of using Flakes is the possibility to deploy your configuration in a flexible manner, instead of using the classic way that consists of editing each time `/etc/nixos/configuration.nix` and running `sudo nixos-rebuild switch` or `sudo nixos-rebuild switch -I nixos-config=path/to/configuration.nix` command.
 By flakes, we can define N configuration deployments in one single `flakes.nix` file.

 Once you created your `flake.nix` (look [athena-nix](https://github.com/Athena-OS/athena-nix) as example), you can deploy your configuration by running:
 ```